cake-tech/cakewallet-guides/docs/cake-pay/cake-pay-web.md

 ## Contacting Support

-If you need to contact Cake Pay support, please email [support@cakewallet.com](mailto:support@cakewallet.com).
+If you need to contact Cake Pay support, please email [support@cakewallet.com](mailto:support@cakepay.com).

-Please clearly indicate if the support request is related to Cake Pay Web.
+Please clearly indicate that the support request is related to Cake Pay Web.

 YOU MUST CONTACT US FROM THE **SAME** EMAIL THAT YOU USED TO MAKE AN ACCOUNT.